ARaza-13/movie-library/README.md

 Making this project required concepts from javascript such as objects, object constructors, dom manipulation and events, as well as HTML form and CSS grid and positioning concepts

+*Updated code with implementation of classes instead of plain constructors*

 Live Preview: https://araza-13.github.io/movie-library/